-The aim of this information is to support GP practices and PCNs to deliver on their GP contract requirements for the early diagnosis of cancer and tackling neighbourhood health inequalities.
+The aim of this information is to support GP practices and Primary Care Networks to deliver on their GP contract requirements for the early diagnosis of cancer and tackling neighbourhood health inequalities.
 See the Network Contract Directed Enhanced Service PCN specification requirements, See the Changes to the GP Contract in 2023/24, See Tackling Neighbourhood Health Inequalities guidance for 2023/24

 These GP contract webpages and the recommendations have been developed with our team of CRUK GPs.
 The CRUK GPs are all practising GPs, as well as being involved in more strategic work across their respective Cancer Alliances.

-How the early diagnosis of cancer features in the GP contract 2020/21
+How the early diagnosis of cancer and health inequalities feature in the GP contract 2023/24

 The NHS has a stated ambition in the Long Term Plan that, by 2028, the proportion of cancers diagnosed at stages 1 and 2 will rise from around half now to three-quarters of cancer patients.
 Achieving this will mean that, from 2028, 55,000 more people each year will survive their cancer for at least five years after diagnosis.
 Primary care has a vital role to play in delivering this ambition, working closely with wider system partners including Cancer Alliances, secondary care, local Public Health Commissioning Teams and the voluntary sector.

 In January 2019, NHS England and the BMA released a 5 year framework for GP contract reform to implement the NHS Long Term Plan.

 Dr Debbie Harvey, CRUK GP recommends the following top tips: